-All our students will complete a baseline assessment in Maths, English if appropriate using Salford , GL, or B squared .
-If appropriate in key stage 2/3 and GL or other appropriate tool in key stage 3/4/5.
+All our students will complete a baseline assessment in Maths, English using Hodder access, if appropriate.
 This will give an accurate assessment points/level to inform baselines for progression and teacher's planning.
 This will ensure students are learning at the level in which they are capable.
 Each term, teachers will provide targets for all students.
-These are recorded on the Individual education plan and in the BSquared system Targets should be both realistic and aspirational.
-Progress towards these targets will be monitored by the Headteacher / Deputy head Head of Education and reported to parents or social workers each term.
-Teacher assessment is continuous and recorded in B Squared Assessments on GL , Salford .will be completed to monitor progress and gaps in learning.
+These are recorded on the Individual education plan system Targets should be both realistic and aspirational.
+Progress towards these targets will be monitored by the Head Teacher and Head of Education and reported to parents or social workers each term.
+Teacher assessment is continuous and recorded on a tracker which will be completed to monitor progress and gaps in learning.